Computing Quartet Distance is Equivalent to Counting 4-Cycles: Reduction from Counting 4-Cycles to Quartet Distance

 For a specific coloring $K$, $g_K(x,y,z,t)$ is a polynomial in variables $x,y,z$ and $t$ with coefficient $f_K(a,b,c,d)$ by $x^ay^bz^ct^d$.
 We need to determine 35 unknown variables $f_K(a,b,c,d)$ for all quadruples $(a,b,c,d)$ such that $0\le a,b,c,d\leq 4$ and $a+b+c+d=4$.
 Observe that we can evaluate $g_K(x,y,z,t)$ for any values $x,y,z,t$ directly, without knowing its coefficients, using the procedure for multigraphs with bounded multiplicities.
 We would like to evaluate $g_K(x,y,z,t)$ in many points and then interpolate it.
 We will carefully choose the values of $x,y,z$ and $t$ so that we can interpolate $g_K(x,y,z,t)$ using the standard univariate polynomial interpolation.
 Consider the following polynomial:

 $h_K(x)$ is a univariate polynomial of constant degree 500 in which all the non-zero coefficients correspond to the value of $f_K(a,b,c,d)$ for some $a,b,c,d$.
-Hence we can evaluate $h_K(x)$ for $x=1,2,\ldots,501$ and then interpolate.\footnote{For the sake of simplicity, we did not optimize constants in this proof.} \end{proof}
+Hence we can evaluate $h_K(x)$ for $x=1,2,\ldots,501$ and then interpolate. \end{proof}

 Recall that now all the edge multiplicities are bounded by a parameter $U$.
-A naive application of the above lemma would be to consider all quadruples of different multiplicities $(a_1,\ldots,a_4)$ such that $a_i \in [1,2,\ldots,U]$ and the $a_i$s are pairwise distinct.
+A naive application of the above lemma would be to consider all quadruples of different multiplicities $(a_1,\ldots,a_4)$ such that $a_i \in [1,2,\ldots,U]$ and $a_i>a_{i+1}$ for all $i\in\{1,2,3\}$.
 For each of them we color the edges of~$G$ in such a way that edges with multiplicity $a_i$ get color $i$ and all other edges get $\perp$ (no color).
 For convenience, we denote such a coloring simply by a vector with individual multiplicities $[a_1,\ldots,a_4]$.
-If the vector has less than four elements, then some colors will not be used at all and by default, the last arguments of the function $f$ are set to 0.
+If the vector has less than four elements, then some colors are not used at all and by default, the last arguments of the function $f$ are set to 0.
 For each of the considered colorings we add to the total number of 4-cycles the value of $a_1a_2a_3a_4\cdot f_{[a_1,a_2,a_3,a_4]}(1,1,1,1)$ as we can choose any of the $a_i$ copies of the edge with color $i$.
 We also need to add terms corresponding to cycles in which some edges have the same color.
-However, we need to be careful in order not to count any 3-colored 4-cycle more than once.
+However, we need to be careful in order not to count more than once any 4-cycle with less than 4 colors.
 Algorithm~\ref{alg:naive_coloring} shows how to count every 4-cycle exactly once.
 Clearly this approach is too slow for our purposes, because it uses $\Omega(U^4)$ black-box calls.

-In order to further reduce the complexity, on a high level, we will iterate only over all powers of two that appear in the binary representation of each multiplicity.
+In order to further reduce the complexity for $U\geq 2$, on a high level, we will iterate only over all powers of two that appear in the binary representation of each multiplicity.